draperkm/draperkm/README.md

 # Hi there 👋

-**I'm training as Data Analyst.
-I like solving puzzles and have a passion for machine learning**.
+**I'm training as Data Analyst and have a passion for machine learning**.

 I focus on:

-    - ETL processing (Python, SQL, R, SAS, Databricks, Spark)
+    - Python, SQL, R, SAS, Databricks, Spark
-    - Machine learning models software engineering best practices (Git, Linux)
+    - Machine learning models
-    - Deployment of ML models and front-end/back-end integration (Flask/FastAPI)
+    - Software engineering best practices

 <!-- - 💭 Some more: <a href="https://draperkm.github.io/blog" target="_blank">Blog</a> -->